 Once you’ve graduated college, you’ve decided to do things a little differently from your peers and not take a well-earned rest.
 Instead, you’ve decided to keep your flames of ambition burning and get your business up and running.
-However, you may have reached a roadblock and you’re stuck without a clue on what you need to do next.
+However, you may have reached a roadblock and are stuck without a clue on what to do next.
 Fortunately, you’ve come to the right place.
 We’ve done most of the research for you and compiled the most relevant information to help you overcome what’s giving you trouble.
 The world of business isn’t for the faint of heart; it requires someone who’s tenacious, able to adapt to stressful situations, is open to change, and can effectively plan things out.
 In this article, we’ll be providing everything you need to start your own business right out of college.

 Figure Out the Type of Business You Want to Run